9uant-brain/JFET_METER/README.md

 <p align="center">
   <img src= asset/print.png width="50%" height="50%">
 </p>
 This is the serial output from the code.
-It reports the bandgap voltage (internal voltage) at about 1.09 V. That’s not far from the nominal 1.10 V (≈0.9% low), but as I mentioned, I wanted to make it more precise.
+It reports the bandgap voltage (the internal reference) at about 1.1 V. It is essentially the same as the nominal value, but it was worth confirming, since the actual value can vary from chip to chip.
 ### Main code